2004 United States presidential election in Connecticut

 The 2004 United States presidential election in Connecticut took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose seven representatives, or electors to the Electoral College, who voted for president and vice president.

 Connecticut was won by Democratic nominee John Kerry by a margin of 10.4%.
 Prior to the election, all 12 news organizations considered this a state Kerry would win, or otherwise considered as a safe blue state.
+Connecticut is also the birth state of the Republican nominee, the incumbent president George W. Bush.

 As of the 2024 election, this would be the last time a Republican would carry the towns of Bethel, Cheshire, and Madison, and the last time Bristol voted for the nationwide losing candidate.